JaPNaA/jbackup/README.md

 The original use is to compress backups of Minecraft world saves, however, the script should work for most directories.

+jbackup is under development, however, the version of jbackup on the master branch should be capable of performing the basic operations.

+## Performance

+### Minecraft

+In a multiplayer world with 3 active players, I made 15 backups over 2 months from the start of the world.
+The first backup was 163.6MB.
+The last backup was 1.3GB.

+- When compressing all backups with ZIP, Deflate (fastest), the total backup size was 8.4GB.
+- jbackup stores all snapshots in 1.8GB (**467%** compression).
+  - Each delta only averages **27.6MB** -- meaning that, in this case, each new snapshot takes `change in world size + 27.6mb` more bytes to store on average.

 ## Installing

 ### Compatibility